 What Is A Forex Robot?

 Forex robots can be found on currency forums, through some forex brokers and specific websites.
 It should be noted that robots can’t guarantee a trader results and past-performance doesn’t always indicate future performance.
 Examples of forex robots include FRT, Golem and Trading Manager Pro.
-Compare Forex Brokers doesn’t recommend these providers, rather they are included purely as examples.
+Compare Forex Brokers doesn’t recommend these providers, they are included purely as examples.

 How Do Robots Work In Currency Markets?

-Why Use A Foreign Exchange Robots?
+Why Use Foreign Exchange Robots?

 Why Not Use Foreign Exchange Robots?

 The simplest answer is risk.
 There is risk in the forms of scams where individuals or companies claim they will guarantee results.
 Like choosing the right forex broker, its just as important to find a robot provider with a strong reputation.
-Robots also account for risk differently compared to a human, so they may trade in conditions that some individual traders would avoid.
+Robots also account for risk differently compared to a human, so they may trade in conditions that some individual traders would usually avoid.